-The youngest pulsars should be the fastest pulsars (they have not had a chance to slow down yet!)

-Pulsars don't stay pulsars forever: eventually they slow down so much that the "lighthouse" switches off.
+- The youngest pulsars should be the fastest pulsars (they have not had a chance to slow down yet!) - Pulsars don't stay pulsars forever: eventually they slow down so much that the "lighthouse" switches off.
+The University of Sydney

 Discovery of X-ray binaries